Loading...

 Stay Hydrated

-Ensure you’re well-hydrated throughout the day, as proper hydration can help maintain stable blood sugar levels.
+Ensure adequate hydration throughout the day with regular water, as dehydration can influence blood sugar levels.

 healthspan-mbl